LeafyLuigi/discord-themes/README.md

 "Whitney" file taken from Overimagine1's old-discord-font repo, linked below.

+An addon for Pyrite, "Horizontal Server List", used [DiscordStyles/HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) as a base and has since stopped using their `@import`.

 ## Contributors:

 | <a href="https://github.com/LeafyLuigi" target="_blank"> <img src="https://avatars.githubusercontent.com/u/13402990?v=4" alt="" width="96px" height="96px"> </a> |